-(B) All Applications that can score under the USDA Set-aside will be considered Rural for all scoring items under this chapter.
-If a Property receiving USDA financing is unable to score under the USDA Set-aside and it is located in an Urban subregion, it will be scored as Urban.
+(B) All Applications that are eligible to participate under the USDA Set-aside will be considered Rural for all scoring items under this chapter.
+If a Property receiving USDA financing is unable to participate under the USDA Set-aside and it is located in an Urban subregion, it will be scored as Urban.

 (3) At-Risk Set-Aside. (§2306.6714; §2306.6702)

-(A) At least 15 percent of the State Housing Credit Ceiling for each calendar year will be allocated under the At-Risk Development Set-aside and will be deducted from the State Housing Credit Ceiling prior to the application of the regional allocation formula required under §11.6 of this chapter (relating to Competitive HTC Allocation Process).
-Through this Set-aside, the Department, to the extent possible, shall allocate credits to Applications involving the preservation of Developments identified as At-Risk Developments. (§2306.6714) Up to five (5) percent of the State Housing Credit Ceiling associated with this Set-aside may be given priority to Rehabilitation Developments under the USDA Set-aside.
+(A) At least 15% of the State Housing Credit Ceiling for each calendar year will be allocated under the At-Risk Development Set-aside and will be deducted from the State Housing Credit Ceiling prior to the application of the regional allocation formula required under §11.6 of this chapter (relating to Competitive HTC Allocation Process).
+Through this Set-aside, the Department, to the extent possible, shall allocate credits to Applications involving the preservation of Developments identified as At-Risk Developments. (§2306.6714) Up to 5% of the State Housing Credit Ceiling associated with this Set-aside may be given priority to Rehabilitation Developments under the USDA Set-aside.

 (B) An At-Risk Development qualifying under Tex.
 Gov’t Code §2306.6702(a)(5)(A) must meet the following requirements :

 (i) Pursuant to Tex.
-Gov’t Code §2306.6702(a)(5)(A)(i), a Development must have received a subsidy in the form of a qualified below-market interest rate loan, interest rate reduction, rental subsidy, Section 8 housing assistance payment, rental supplement payment, rental assistance payment, or equity incentive.
+Gov’t Code §2306.6702(a)(5)(A)(i), a Development must have received the benefit of a subsidy in the form of a qualified below-market interest rate loan, interest rate reduction, rental subsidy, Section 8 housing assistance payment, rental supplement payment, rental assistance payment, or equity incentive from any of the programs provided in subclauses (I) to (VIII) of this clause.
 Applications participating in the At-Risk Set-Aside must include evidence of the qualifying subsidy.

+(I) Sections 221(d)(3) and (5), National Housing Act (12 U.S.C.
+Section 1715l);

+(II) Section 236, National Housing Act (12 U.S.C.
+Section 1715z-1);

+(III) Section 202, Housing Act of 1959 (1 2 U.S.C.
+Section 1701q);

+(IV) Section 101, Housing and Urban Development Act of 1965 (12 U.S.C.
+Section 1701s);

+(V) the Section 8 Additional Assistance Program for housing developments with HUD-Insured and HUD-Held Mortgages administered by the United States Department of Housing and Urban Development as specified by 24 C.F.R.
+Part 886, Subpart A;

+(VI) the Section 8 Housing Assistance Program for the Disposition of HUD-Owned Projects administered by the United States Department of Housing and Urban Development as specified by 24 C.F.R.
+Part 886, Subpart C;

+(VII) Sections 514, 515, and 516, Housing Act of 1949 (42 U.S.C.
+Sections 1484, 1485, and 1486); or

+(VIII) Section 42, Internal Revenue Code of 1986.

 (ii) Any stipulation to maintain affordability in the contract granting the subsidy pursuant to Tex.
-Gov’t Code §2306.6702(a)(5)(A)(ii)(a), or any HUD-insured or HUD-held mortgage will be considered to be nearing expiration or nearing the end of its term if expiration will occur or the term will end within two (2) years of July 31 of the year the Application is submitted.
-Developments with HUD-insured or HUD-held mortgages qualifying as At-Risk under §2306.6702(a)(5)(A)(ii)(b) may be eligible if the HUD-insured or HUD-held mortgage is eligible for prepayment or has been prepaid.
+Gov’t Code §2306.6702(a)(5)(A)(ii)(a), or any HUD-insured or HUD-held mortgage will be considered to be nearing expiration or nearing the end of its term if expiration will occur or the term will end within two years of July 31 of the year the Application is submitted.
+Developments with HUD-insured or HUD-held mortgages qualifying as At-Risk under §2306.6702(a)(5)(A)(ii)(b) may be eligible if the HUD-insured or HUD-held mortgage is eligible for prepayment or has been prepaid. and prepayment will end the affordability restrictions that exist at the start of the Application Acceptance Period.

-(iii) Developments with existing Department LURAs must have completed all applicable Right of First Refusal procedures prior to the pre-application Final Delivery Date.
+(iii) Developments with existing Department LIHTC LURAs must have completed all applicable Right of First Refusal procedures prior to the pre-application Final Delivery Date.